RobertHilbrich/jetconf/README.rst

 .. |date| date::

 *******
 JetConf
 *******

-:Author: Pavel Špírek <pavel.spirek@nic.cz>
+This project is fork of original Jetconf By Pavel Špírek <pavel.spirek@nic.cz>
+Primary objective is to make this generic and not tied to knotdns.
+:Author: syed s <sk.syed2@gmail.com>
 :Date: |date|

 *JetConf* is an implementation of the RESTCONF_ protocol written in